Aryamaan08/python-tutorial/README.md

-# python-tutorial
+# Python tutorial
-Code for all my Python tutorial videos.
+Hey guys, I am releasing my Python tutorial series and all the code will be in this repository.